 AUSA Annual General Meeting

-AUSA AGM will be live-streamed on our Facebook page.
-The meeting will also be uploaded to our YouTube channel.
+AUSA AGM will be live-streamed on our YouTube channel.
+The meeting will also be uploaded to our Facebook page and YouTube channel.

 What is an AGM?